-- 87. The preceding paragraphs are incorporated herein. - 88.
+- 78. The preceding paragraphs are incorporated herein. - 79.
 Federal agencies must conduct rulemaking in accord with the Administrative Procedure Act which requires public notice of substantive rule changes and an opportunity for public comment on those changes.
-5 U.S.C. § 553(b), (c). - 89.
-Among other things, the final 2015 Navigable Waters Definition substantially changed the category of "adjacent waters" from the proposed rule by including a definition of
+5 U.S.C. § 553(b), (c).

-"neighboring" that includes: (1) all waters located within 100 feet of the ordinary high water mark of certain waters; (2) all waters within the 100-year floodplain and 1,500 feet of the ordinary high water mark of certain waters; and (3) all waters located within 1,500 feet of the high tide line of certain waters.
-This change was not subject to public review and comment.
+- 80. Among other things, the final 2015 Navigable Waters Definition substantially changed the category of "adjacent waters" from the proposed rule by including a definition of "neighboring" that includes: (1) all waters located within 100 feet of the ordinary high water mark of certain waters; (2) all waters within the 100-year floodplain and 1,500 feet of the ordinary high water mark of certain waters; and, (3) all waters located within 1,500 feet of the high tide line of certain waters.
+This change was not subject to public review and comment. - 81.
+The final 2015 Navigable Waters Definition substantially changed the category of "other waters" from the proposed rule by aggregating normally isolated waters to determine if they will have a "significant nexus" with downstream navigable-in-fact-waters including: Prairie potholes; Carolina and Delmarva bays; pocosins; western vernal pools in California; and Texas coastal prairie wetlands.
+This change was not subject to public review and comment. - 82.
+And, the final 2015 Navigable Waters Definition substantially changed the case-by-case analysis for determining a "significant nexus" from the proposed rule by defining such a nexus based on the effect of any one of nine factors including: (i) sediment trapping; (ii) nutrient recycling; (iii) pollutant trapping, transformation, filtering, and transport; (iv) retention and attenuation of flood waters; (v) runoff storage; (vi) contribution of flow; (vii) export of organic matter; (viii) export of food resources; and, (ix) provision of life cycle dependent aquatic habitat (such as foraging, feeding, nesting, breeding, spawning, or use as a nursery area) for species located in certain waters.
+This change was not subject to public notice or comment.

-- 90. The final 2015 Navigable Waters Definition substantially changed the category of "other waters" from the proposed rule by aggregating normally isolated waters to determine if they will have a "significant nexus" with downstream navigable-in-fact waters including: Prairie potholes; Carolina and Delmarva bays; pocosins; western vernal pools in California; and Texas coastal prairie wetlands.
-This change was not subject to public review and comment. - 91.
-The final 2015 Navigable Waters Definition also substantially changed the category of "other waters" from the proposed rule by allowing case-by-case analysis of all waters within 4,000 feet of any other covered water.
-This change was not subject to public review and comment. - 92.
-And, the final 2015 Navigable Waters Definition substantially changed the case-by-case analysis for determining a "significant nexus" from the proposed rule by defining such a nexus based on the effect of any one of nine factors including: (i) sediment trapping; (ii) nutrient recycling; (iii) pollutant trapping, transformation, filtering, and transport; (iv) retention and attenuation of flood waters; (v) runoff storage; (vi) contribution of flow; (vii) export of organic matter; (viii) export of food resources; and (ix) provision of life cycle dependent aquatic habitat (such as foraging, feeding, nesting, breeding, spawning, or use as a nursery area) for species located in certain waters.
-This change was not subject to public notice or comment. - 93.
-Based on these and other changes between the proposed and final versions of the 2015 Navigable Waters Definition, Plaintiff was deprived of notice and an opportunity to comment on substantive changes to the proposed rule.
+83. Based on these and other changes between the proposed and final versions of the 2015 Navigable Waters Definition, Plaintiff was deprived of notice and an opportunity to comment on substantive changes to the proposed rule.
 Therefore, the final 2015 Navigable Waters Definition is invalid and should be set aside for procedural inadequacy under the Administrative Procedure Act.
 See 5 U.S.C. § 706(2).